selfage/datastore_client/README.md

 ## Generate DatastoreModelDescriptor & QueryBuilder & composite indexes

-With `@selfage/cli`, it rqeuires an input file, e.g., `task.json` which describes both the model and the message as the following.
+With `@selfage/cli`, it rqeuires an input file, e.g., `task.json` shown as the following.

 ```JSON
 [{